 Heat pump vs boiler: 2 – 0

-Round 4 – Upfront cost
+Heat pump vs boiler round 4 – Upfront cost

 If you’re looking for the quickest and cheapest option, you’re better off sticking with a gas boiler.
 The Energy Saving Trust (EST) estimates that a standard gas boiler replacement will set you back on average £2,300.

-For homeowners not on gas mains, the cost of an air source or ground source heat pump is between £6000 – £8000 (air source, EST) or £10,000 – £18,000 (ground source, EST).
+For homeowners not on gas mains, the cost of an air source or ground source heat pump by comparison is between £6000 – £8000 (air source, EST) or £10,000 – £18,000 (ground source, EST).
 However, you will be able to claim the vast majority of this back from the Renewable Heat Incentive (subject to performance).
 Similarly, you can receive a tax-free RHI income with a biomass boiler, which is predicted to cost £8,000 – £15,000 (EST).